aws-observability/observability-best-practices/docs/en/guides/databases.md

-# Database monitoring prescriptive guidance

-## Best Practices to monitor RDS and Aurora databases
+# Best Practices to monitor RDS and Aurora databases

 ### CloudWatch Metrics